Chronic Abdominal Pain and Recurrent Abdominal Pain

 View Patient Education

-Chronic abdominal pain (CAP) is pain that persists for more than 3 months either continuously or intermittently.
-Intermittent pain may be referred to as recurrent abdominal pain (RAP).
+Chronic abdominal pain (CAP) is pain that persists for more than 3 months either continuously or intermittently (1, 2).
+Recurrent abdominal pain (RAP) refers to at least three episodes of pain occurring over at least three months that affect the patient's ability to perform normal activities (3).
 Acute abdominal pain is discussed elsewhere.

 CAP occurs any time after 5 years of age.
-In a large cohort study, 11% of children reported RAP at ≥ 1 assessment (1).
-About 2% of adults, predominantly women, have CAP (a much higher percentage of adults have some type of chronic gastrointestinal [GI] symptoms, including nonulcer dyspepsia and various bowel disturbances).
+In a large cohort study, 11% of children reported RAP at ≥ 1 assessment (3).
+Approximately 3% of adults, predominantly women, have CAP (4).

 Pathophysiology

-Physiologic causes of chronic abdominal pain (see table Physiologic Causes of Chronic Abdominal Pain) result from stimuli of visceral receptors (mechanical, chemical, or both).
+Physiologic causes of chronic abdominal pain (see table ) result from stimuli of visceral receptors (mechanical, chemical, or both).
 Pain may be localized or referred, depending on innervation and specific organ involvement.

-Irritable bowel syndrome and centrally mediated abdominal pain syndrome cause pain that persists > 6 months without evidence of physiologic disease.
+Irritable bowel syndrome and centrally-mediated abdominal pain syndrome cause pain that started at least 6 months prior to diagnosis and symptoms that have been persistent, with frequency at least 1 day per week over the previous 3 months without evidence of physiologic disease.
 The pathophysiology of these disorders is complex and seems to involve altered intestinal motility, increased visceral nociception, and psychological factors.
 Visceral hyperalgesia refers to hypersensitivity to normal amounts of intraluminal distention and heightened perception of pain in the presence of normal quantities of intestinal gas; it may result from remodeling of neural pathways in the gut-brain axis.

 Etiology

-Perhaps 10% of patients have an occult physiologic illness (see table Physiologic Causes of Chronic Abdominal Pain); the remainder have a functional process.
+Approximately 10% of patients have an occult physiologic illness (see table ); the remainder have a disorder of gut-brain interaction (1).
 However, determining whether a particular abnormality (eg, adhesions, ovarian cyst, endometriosis) is the cause of CAP symptoms or an incidental finding can be difficult.

 Table